 For more information about New Age meditation opening up oneself to demons.

-If you had any negative experiences by practicing meditation please share.
-If you need prayer please feel free to contact me.
+If you had any negative experiences with practicing meditation, please share.
+If you need prayer, please feel free to contact me.

 If you don’t know Jesus Christ as your Lord and Savior you can receive Him into your heart and He can deliver you from darkness and sin and have your name written in His Book of Life.